beep-projects/condocam.ai/README.md

 In order to use the messaging feature, you need a **Telegram** account and app.
 See [telegram.org](https://telegram.org/) on how to set this up.
 Once you have telegram installed, you need to create a **bot** for communication with your **condocam.ai** installation.
 This can be done by talking to **[@BotFather](https://core.telegram.org/bots#6-botfather)** in your telegram app.
 [Follow this guide](https://core.telegram.org/bots#6-botfather), or google for it.
 Once you have obtained a **token** to authorize your bot, you can start the installation.
 The **token** is a string like ```110201543:AAHdqTcvCH1vGWJxfSeofSAs0K5PALDsaw``` that is required to authorize the bot and send requests to the Bot API. condocam.ai will use this **token** to send messages to you.
-After setting upt the **Telegram bot**, send any message to your bot.
+After setting up the **Telegram bot**, send any message to your bot.
 **Note:** If you do not continue with the installation within the next 24h you have to send a message to your bot again!
 **condocam.ai** will use that message to set you as  administrator.
 You can change the configured administrator later by editing ```/etc/condocam/condocambotbot.conf``` on the device, but that is some effort you can avoid by using the admin device/account for setting all up